Switzerland in the Eurovision Song Contest 2005: Background

-The Swiss national broadcaster, SRG SSR idée suisse, broadcasts the event within Switzerland and organises the selection process for the nation's entry.
-SRG SSR idée suisse confirmed their intentions to participate at the 2005 Eurovision Song Contest on 14 July 2004.
-Along with their participation confirmation, the broadcaster also announced that the Swiss entry for the 2005 contest would be selected internally.
+As part of its duties as participating broadcaster, SRG SSR organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2005 contest on 14 July 2004.
+Along with its participation confirmation, it also announced that it would internally select its entry for the 2005 contest.
 Switzerland has selected their entry for the Eurovision Song Contest through both national finals and internal selections in the past.
 Since 1998, the broadcaster has opted to organize a national final in order to select the Swiss entry.

 Before Eurovision

 Internal selection

-SRG SSR idée suisse opened a submission period between 14 July 2004 and 15 October 2004 for interested artists and composers to submit their entries.
+SRG SSR opened a submission period between 14 July 2004 and 15 October 2004 for interested artists and composers to submit their entries.
 Eligible artists were those that have had television and stage experience (live performances), have made at least one video and have released at least one CD which placed among the top 50 in an official chart.
 In addition to the public application, the broadcaster was also in contact with individual composers and lyricists as well as the music industry to be involved in the selection process.